GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 }
 ```

-Then, we should add the path of our config into nextflow.config file to be able to use directly.
+Then, we should add the path of our config ('conf/mytest.config' ) into nextflow.config file to be able to use directly.
+It should be inside _profiles_ section :

 ``` Nextflow
 profiles{